Everything you need to know about our product install, setup steps, configuration and usage of various features

 Bank Number Display [1] acts as a menu as well as a display to show the active Part Patch bank number.
 You can navigate to different banks based on your selected Virus model.

-If your model is set to Virus A, Rack, C or Rack XL, bank menu does not have as many options as when Virus TI- range or TI Snow is set as a current model.
+If your model is set to Virus A, Rack, C or Rack XL, bank menu does not have as many options as when Virus TI-range or TI Snow is set as a current model.
 This is because Virus TI-range has a lot bigger memory capacity than Legacy models.
-When Request Data On Program Change [2] is toggle on, this popup menu will display bank numbers available to browse.
+When REQUEST DATA ON PROGRAM CHANGE is toggled on, this popup menu will display bank numbers available to browse.
 See image below.

 Like with Program Number Display, Bank Number Display [1] will behave completely different when LIBRARY CONTROL ON PROG CHANGE [2] is toggled on.
 You can now view all available Patch Banks located in Patches folder.